LingYiJun123/DL_HW1_LYJ/README.md

 4.)
 Delete contents in answer.txt (or else the answer will be appended with the existing contents)

 5.)
 Run python inference.py, that's all.
 No other modification needed.

+# Step by step procedures to recreate Model8.pt

+1.)
+Create folder named "training_images", download all the training images there.

+2.)
+Run the .py files in train and val folders (run mkdirscript.py [to make the class directories] first, followed by mvimgscript.py [to move the training images into the respective class labels] ).

+3.)
+Then run python train.py